-When +Jean Tabaka ran her Scaling Collaboration workshop with my team in June, she commented on how open the team was to the experience and asked us how we went about creating an environment where traditionally introverted software engineers, from a diverse range of cultures and backgrounds, were so willing to participate in team activities.
-From my perspective there were lots of contributing factors eg. the Hakas, Bubble Ups, lean coffee management meetings etc. but it all began with the weekly practise of "walk the walls".
+When Jean Tabaka ran her Scaling Collaboration workshop with my team in June, she commented on how open the team was to the experience and asked us how we went about creating an environment where traditionally introverted software engineers, from a diverse range of cultures and backgrounds, were so willing to participate in team activities.
+From my perspective there were lots of contributing factors eg. the Hakas, Bubble Ups, lean coffee management meetings etc. but it all began with the weekly practice of "walk the walls".

 These days, vulnerability is something I am trying to foster right across my team.
 Just last week, some of my team were on facilitation training and the question of what good facilitation looks like was tabled.
-One of the working groups, suggested a good facilitator creates safety, which lead to a discussion on how to go about creating safety.
-In response to this question, I found myself channelling Mark and talking to the team about the power of vulnerability.
+One of the working groups suggested a good facilitator creates safety, which led to a discussion on how to go about creating safety.
+In response to this question, I found myself talking to the team about the power of vulnerability.
 I reminded them of how the Hakas and other Unity Day antics have brought the team closer together and explained that part of my motivation in inviting our stakeholders to participate in Unity Day was to begin the process of building trust through transparency and vulnerability.

-While I know our culture isn't perfect, I am immensely proud of my team and their willingness to to be vulnerable in front of each other and our colleagues from across the organisation.
+While I know our culture isn't perfect, I am immensely proud of my team and their willingness to be vulnerable in front of each other and our colleagues from across the organisation.
 No matter where it started – “walking the walls” or “agile learning activities” - the openness of all members of the EDW Release Train makes it a truly special place to work.

 As agile leaders, we ask our teams to be transparent and consequentially vulnerable every day.
 We expect this of them, but what do we expect from ourselves?
-As I contemplate this, I am reminded of a +Brene Brown quote I saw recently:
+As I contemplate this, I am reminded of a Brené Brown quote I saw recently: